Netyyyy/acme-fitness-store/azure-container-apps/docs/01-create-azure-containerapps-environment.md

 ## Steps

 ### 1. Clone the repo
-Create a new folder and clone the sample app repository to your Azure Cloud account:
+Create a new folder and clone the sample app repository:
 ```shell
 git clone https://github.com/Azure-Samples/acme-fitness-store.git
 cd acme-fitness-store